 While the graphics haven’t aged well at all, the setting and the game world in general still hold up to this day.
 The game’s not an amalgam of random quest givers, but a living and breathing society built by people who have their own lives and routines.
 The City of Khorrinis is still as believable as it was at release thanks to inspired design.
 I would go as far as stating that it’s as lifelike as Novigrad in Witcher 3, minus the graphical fidelity.

 Once you get over the clunky, but functional combat system and the terrible graphics, you will find a lush and satisfying RPG that rewards exploration and experimentation.
 They don’t make games like Gothic 2 anymore, and even Piranha Bytes has failed to capture the essence of the series with the newest titles.

 |Publisher||Sony Computer Entertainment; Atlus USA; Namco Bandai Games|

-As big as the Dark Souls series has gotten today, it’s easy to find people who haven’t ever heard about Demon’s Souls, their PS3-exclusive ancestor.
+As big as the Dark Souls series has gotten today, it’s easy to find people who haven’t ever heard about Demon’s Souls, its PS3-exclusive ancestor.
 Demon’s Souls, the granddaddy of what would later be known as the Souls Series, established a new formula of punishing, yet rewarding RPGs that praised patience, careful exploration and tactical combat above all else.

 Demon’s Souls contains all the hallmarks of the series – minimal story, moody atmosphere, punishing combat, expansive setpieces of medieval post-apocalyptic beauty and a sprawling world filled with interconnected levels.
 It’s the quiet hit that laid the foundation of what followed, so if you want to see how it all started, we can’t recommend Demon’s Souls enough.